If you work with Agile teams, you’ve probably noticed that everyone seems to follow their own version of “Agile.”

 5. Ignoring technical debt

-Technical debt refers to the accumulated cost of undone development work, shortcuts, code patches, and other suboptimal coding practices that compromises the quality of your product.
+Technical debt refers to the accumulated cost of undone development work, shortcuts, code patches, and other suboptimal coding practices that compromise the quality of your product.
 Failing to address these issues in the PI planning process can cost teams the flexibility to adapt to new changes quickly.
 By deliberately addressing these issues head-on in the PI planning process, teams can allocate time for cleanup and mitigation.

 PI planning and sprint planning are both planning processes that agile teams rely on to get things done.
 Nonetheless, they are quite different in terms of scale and context.